marshki/adobe_installer/README.md

 Written and tested to run on currently-supported versions of Mac OS X.

-**On 11.30.2019, NYU will pull Adobe serializers, thereby rendering this script invalid.**
+**On 11.30.2019, NYU transitioned from serialized licensing to a subscription-based licensing model.
+Shared-device licesning (SDL) requires a valid NYU Net ID for authentication.**

 ## E-Z Install
 **OS X:**